Putin berates U.S. over sanctions before G20 meeting

 Putin admitted the sanctions, imposed to try to change Russian policy in Ukraine, and falling oil prices were taking their toll on the economy, but added: "Our reserves are big enough and they allow us to be sure that we will meet our social commitments."

-He also said Russia was turning eastwards towards China, a move spearheaded by state-controlled energy producer Rosneft, which has asked the government for more than 2 trillion roubles in financial support.
+He also said Russia was turning eastwards toward China, a move spearheaded by state-controlled energy producer Rosneft (ROSN.MM), which has asked the government for more than 2 trillion rubles in financial support.

 Putin said any decision on giving Rosneft money from the National Welfare Fund, created to protect the pension system, would be taken after a thorough analysis of the needs of a company "we truly treasure".